NFL legends Emmitt Smith and Bruce Smith could be among the investors in a new Richmond casino.

 The Cordish Companies, one of two finalists for the project, recently announced it has achieved $180 million in direct minority investment for the proposed $600 million project.

 Cordish Cos., along with its 50% minority partnership team, is still offering additional investment opportunities.
 They are for small, Richmond-based minority companies and individuals who want to partner on the proposed Live!
 Casino & Hotel Richmond.

 By the end of the month, the City of Richmond will choose a proposal from either Cordish or its lone remaining competitor: a partnership between Urban One and Colonial Downs.
 Then, Richmond voters will decide the fate of the project with a casino referendum on Election Day.

-If Richmonders greenlight the project, the Virginia capital will join four other VA cities that approved casino projects in 2020.
+If Richmonders greenlight the project, the capital will join four other cities that approved projects involving Virginia casinos in 2020.

 Meet Emmitt Smith and Cordish Cos.’ other investors